Deconstruction is the systematic disassembly of a structure in the opposite order it was constructed to maximize salvage of material for reuse.

 Information about contractors who have met the requirements to perform deconstruction work.

-Information about new deconstruction requirements that begin in October 2016
+Information about new deconstruction requirements that went into effect October 31, 2016

 FAQ and application instructions